szhouling/Ozempic-Prediction/README.md

 ## Objectives

 This project embarks on an exploratory journey to investigate the effects of Ozempic, a medication primarily used for the treatment of obesity and hypertension, among patients aged 40-75.
-My research focuses on unraveling causal relationships and estimating the treatment effect of Ozempic, navigating through the challenges of endogeneity to ensure the accuracy of our findings.
+My research focuses on utilizing Machine Learning models, unraveling causal relationships and estimating the treatment effect of Ozempic, navigating through the challenges of endogeneity to ensure the accuracy of our findings.

 ## Datasets